The good, the bad and the ugly

 As a legal requirement, car insurance gets an automatic "good" tag but you still need to be careful when picking your policy.

-All drivers must have at least the third-party, fire and theft car insurance which covers the cost of damage to other vehicles.
+All drivers must have at least the third-party car insurance that covers the cost of damage to other vehicles.
 But a fully comprehensive policy is better value and could even be cheaper.
 This may sound strange but insurers have increased premiums as younger drivers, statistically more likely to make a claim, tend to opt for basic cover.

 "In today's competitive market, insurers will often offer you low premiums, in return for poor-quality cover – which is great when you take out your policy, but not so great when you come to make a claim.
 If cost is a problem, don't assume that third-party fire and theft cover will save you money.
 Comprehensive cover can be cheaper, and gives you greater peace of mind," says Mr Daley.